segmentio/segment-docs/src/connections/destinations/catalog/kissmetrics/index.md

 ---
-title: KISSmetrics
+title: KISSmetrics Destination
+rewrite: true
 ---
-[`KISSmetrics`](https://www.kissmetricshq.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a behavioral email and analytics platofrm.
+[KISSmetrics](https://www.kissmetricshq.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a behavioral email and analytics platofrm.
 It pulls cross-platform behavior reports so marketers can analyze key audience growth segments.
 It also provides an overview of custom populations, population change and growth, so marketers can analyze populations from customers who have completed actions or events.

 This document was last updated on July 3, 2018.
 If you notice any gaps, out-dated information or simply want to leave some feedback to help us improve our documentation, please let us know!

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

 When you toggle on KISSmetrics in Segment, this is what happens:

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "KISSmetrics" within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "KISSmetrics" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Drop in your KISSmetrics "API Key" into the connection settings.
-4. If you are using KISSmetrics via Segment’s client-side analytics.js library, we asynchronously load KISSmetrics Javascript library onto the page.
+4. If you are using KISSmetrics via Segment's client-side analytics.js library, we asynchronously load KISSmetrics Javascript library onto the page.
 This means you should remove KISSmetrics's snippet from your page.
 Your KISSmetrics source will start automatically collecting "Visited Site" events and [other automatically tracked events](http://support.kissmetrics.com/article/show/javascript-settings).

 ## Page